Dr Craig

 H. Randall Craig, MD

-Dr. Craig has been named by physician peers, a Phoenix Magazine “TOP DOC” every year since the award was established in 1995, “I am honored to have been chosen as an “All-Time Specialty Leader” & “Top Doc” by Phoenix Magazine every year since fertility was individually recognized 16 years ago.
+Dr. Craig has been named by physician peers, a Phoenix Magazine “TOP DOC” every year except one, since the award was established in 1995, “I am honored to have been chosen as an “All-Time Specialty Leader” & “Top Doc” by Phoenix Magazine every year since fertility was individually recognized.
 I am proud of the M.D. degree I earned at Washington University School of Medicine in St. Louis, and of the Reproductive Endocrinology & Infertility Fellowship I completed at the University of Chicago.
 But most of all, I am proud of the tens of thousands of patients FTC has helped achieve pregnancy and start families.
 As the father of five IVF children, I know the importance of having a family of your own, and I want to help you achieve that goal.”

 From an early age, Dr. Randall Craig was absolutely fascinated with nature and science toys.
 He was naturally curious, extremely gifted in schoolwork, and had a passion for engineering and invention.